freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creator/vpe/features.md

 ### Physics

 We have nearly finished porting Visual Pinball's physics engine to VPE.
-That means the ball- and flipper behavior should be identical to Visual Pinball.
+That means the ball and flipper behavior should be identical to Visual Pinball.

 > [!Video https://www.youtube.com/embed/S1DDY9iBBqo]